-Amaury Sibon advises on all aspects of EU competition law, including merger control, cartel investigations and behavioral matters.
+Amaury Sibon advises on all aspects of competition law, including merger control, cartel investigations and behavioral matters.

 Mr. Sibon has experience handling complex multijurisdictional mergers and in-depth investigations before the European Commission and other international competition agencies.
-He has worked with clients from a broad range of industries such as technology, media and telecommunications, manufacturing, financial services, pharmaceuticals, transportation and consumer goods.
+He has worked with clients from a broad range of industries, including technology, media and telecommunications, manufacturing, financial services, pharmaceuticals, transportation and consumer goods.

 - Stryker Corporation in its $1.6 billion acquisition of K2M Group Holdings, Inc.;

 - CommScope in its $7.4 billion acquisition of ARRIS International;

 - Key Safety Systems, Inc. in its $1.6 billion acquisition of Takata Corporation’s assets;